VltraHeaven/vltraheaven.io/content/posts/devops/cka-notes/index.md

 Master Node: Runs various server and manager processes for the cluster.

-> kube-apiserver: Central server that handles all internal and external calls through a cluster.
+> kube-apiserver: The server that acts as the central nervous system of a cluster and that handles all internal and external calls through a cluster.
 All actions are accepted and validated by this agent, and is the only agent with permissions to connect to etcd.
 Each API call goes through three steps: authentication, authorization and several admission contrillers.

 > kube-scheduler: Algorithmically determines which node will host a pod.
 Views available resources to bind, and then attempts to deploy a pod based on availability and success.
 Custom schedulers can be used instead and pods can be bound to specific nodes.
 First, the quota restrictions are evaluated to determine of a pod can be deployed on a particular node.
 Next, the taints, tolerations and labels are evaluated to determine the appropriate node placement of a pod.

 > etcd: A database that stores the state of a cluster, networking attributes and other persistent information in a b+tree key-value store.
 Values are always appended to the end of an entry and prevous entries are marked for future deletion by a compaction process.
 Requests are routed through through the kube-apiserver to etcd synchronously.
 An initial request would update etd and a second request would trigger the kube-apiserver to respond with a 409 error due to not having the same version number.
 A client would need to expect the possibility of this behavior and act upon the denial to update.

-> kube-controller-manager: A core control loop daemon that interacts with the kube-apiserver to determine the state of the cluster.
+> kube-controller-manager: The brain of a kubernetes cluster.
+A core control loop daemon that interacts with the kube-apiserver to determine the state of the cluster.
 The manager will contact the necessary controller to correct any discrepancies in the state of the cluster.

 > cloud-controller-manager: Interacts with agents outside of the cloud.
 Handles tasks once handled by the kube-controller-manager and allows faster changes without altering the core kubernetes control process.
 Each kubelet must use the `--cloud-provider-external` settings passed to the binary.